openshift-cloud-functions/demos/knative-kubecon/README.md

 ## Conclusion

 With that we've successfully touched many aspects of what Knative has to offer today.
-We've built a Knative application from scratch, making use of OpenShifts existing rich Build support.
-We've further seen how to hook that application up with an arbitrary event source, to feed that data to our application in a declarative fashion.
-Lastly, we've seen how Knative scaled our application according to the needs of incoming traffic and even scaled the application down to zero instances, when no traffic was coming in at all.
+We've built a Knative application from scratch, making use of OpenShift's existing rich Build support.
+We've further seen how to link that application with an arbitrary Event source, to feed that data to our application in a declarative fashion.
+Lastly, we've seen how Knative scaled our application according to the needs of incoming traffic and even scaled the application down to zero instances, when there was no incoming traffic.